-Built in 1915, By the Staten Island Shipbuilding Company of Port Richmond Staten Island, New York as Charles P. Crawford for Erie Railroad Company of Jersey City, New Jersey.
+Built in 1915, by the Staten Island Shipbuilding Company of Port Richmond Staten Island, New York (hull #632) as Charles P. Crawford for Erie Railroad Company of Jersey City, New Jersey.

-On May 8th, 1917 the tug was commissioned by the United States Navy as the SP-366 for Minesweeping and Towing.
-She was outfitted with two one pound guns.
+On May 8th, 1917 the tug was commissioned by the United States Navy.
+Where she was designated as the SP-366 (Charles P. Crawford).
+And assigned to Minesweeping and Towing operations in the New York City area.
+The tug was also outfitted with two, one pound guns.

-On August 12th, 1919 the tug was sold and renamed as the Akron.
+On August 12th, 1919 the was returned to the Erie Railroad Company of Jersey City, New Jersey.
+Where the tug was renamed as the Akron.

-She was then acquired by C.G.
-Willis where she was renamed as the Carteret.
+In 1953, she was then acquired by C.G.
+Willis Incorporated of Norfolk, Virginia.
+Where the tug was renamed as the Carteret.

-The tug was eventually acquired by Tucker Transportation of Camden, New Jersey.
-For the Oliver Transportation work.
-Where she was renamed as the Margaret after the Express Marine Incorporated family matriarch.
+The tug was eventually acquired by the Tucker Towing Company of Camden, New Jersey.
+Where she was renamed as the Margaret.

-She was later acquired by Moorhead City Towing of Moorehead City, North Carolina.
-However she was eventually sunk as an artificial reef.
+She was later acquired by the Morehead City Towing Company of Morehead City, North Carolina.
+Where the tug retained her name.